RedisLabs/redislabs-docs/content/rs/concepts/rebalancing-shard-placement.md

 alwaysopen: false
 categories: ["RS"]
 ---
-Redis Enterprise Software (RS) cluster offer a few master and slave shard placement policies that govern how shards of each database is distributed and placed both at creation and at resharding.
+Redis Enterprise Software (RS) cluster can use a master and slave shard placement policy to determine how shard distribution are distributed and placed both at creation and at resharding.

 ## Shard Placement